Business continuity and database recovery - SQL Server

 A cluster type of None can be used with both Windows Server and Linux availability groups.
 Setting the cluster type to None means that the availability group does not require an underlying cluster.
 This means SQL Server 2017 is the first version of SQL Server to support availability groups without a cluster, but the tradeoff is that this configuration is not supported as a high availability solution.

-SQL Server 2017 does not allow the ability to change a cluster type for an availability group after it is created.
+SQL Server 2017 and 2019 does not allow the ability to change a cluster type for an availability group after it is created.
 This means that an availability group cannot be switched from None to External or WSFC, or vice versa.

-For those who are only looking to just add additional read only copies of a database, or like what an availability group provides for migration/upgrades but do not want to be tied to the additional complexity of an underlying cluster or even the replication, an availability group with a cluster type of None is a perfect solution.
+For those who are only looking to just add additional read-only copies of a database, or like what an availability group provides for migration/upgrades but do not want to be tied to the additional complexity of an underlying cluster or even the replication, an availability group with a cluster type of None is a perfect solution.
 For more information, see the sections Migrations and Upgrades and read-scale.